Carville Bashes Harris for Book About 2024 Campaign

 "Let me be very clear here.
 No one that had anything to do with 2024, no Democrat wants to hear from you.
 We all voted for you," Carville said on his "Politics War Room" podcast.

-"OK, not Hunter Biden, not Harris, not Tim Walz, not the consultants, not anything.
+"OK, not [former first son] Hunter Biden, not Harris, not [Minnesota Gov.] Tim Walz, not the consultants, not anything.
 2024 has left such a lingering bad taste in Democrats.

 "Just get out of the way," he added.